As a chemistry major, you will gain the expertise needed to enter the workforce as a chemist or enroll in graduate or professional school.

 During the senior year, you'll have the chance to perform research with a faculty member or choose to take advanced courses.

-The Chemistry department offers three options, which lead to a wide range of career opportunities.
+The Chemistry department offers the following options, which lead to a wide range of career opportunities.

 • General Option — Prepare for all areas of the chemical profession, as well as for graduate study in chemistry, dentistry, medicine, patent law, and teaching.
 Courses for General Option